 Defining Security Invariants

 A security invariant is a system property that relates to the system’s ability to prevent security issues from happening.
-Security invariants are statements that will always hold true for your business and applications. - AWS
+Security invariants are statements that will always hold true for your business and applications.

 What are some of the Security Invariants?

 When crafting the invariants, you want to ensure they’re written always to be true.
-“No one can attach and IGW” is an impractical invariant, as you probably do need internet gateways, but rather you wish to control their usage.
+“No one can attach and IGW” is an impractical invariant, as you probably do need internet gateways, but instead, you wish to control their usage.
 Thus, saying, “Only the network team can attach an IGW” allows you to craft a policy that will always be true without the need to remove controls when inevitable exceptions occur.

 Other examples of Security Invariants might be:

-- Only the Network Engineering team may create a VPC, alter route tables, or attach an IGW.
+1. Only the Network Engineering team may create a VPC, alter route tables, or attach an IGW.

-- Only Procurement may subscribe to or accept an offer in AWS Marketplace.
+4. Only Procurement may subscribe to or accept an offer in AWS Marketplace.

-- Port 3389 on a Windows machine may never be exposed to the world.
+5. Port 3389 on a Windows machine may never be exposed to the world.

-- Only Cloud Engineering can enable new opt-in regions (after ensuring GRC sign-off and the implementation of appropriate security telemetry and governance controls).
+7. Only Cloud Engineering can enable new opt-in regions (after ensuring GRC sign-off and the implementation of appropriate security telemetry and governance controls).

 Some statements are very explicit.
 Unless I’m building a Honeypot, there is no reason to expose 3389 to 0.0.0.0/0.
 The AMI and Snapshot example above may be a bit too restrictive; some organizations might require the ability to share or publish an image.
+Thus, we append “unless shared from the product publishing AWS account.”

 Let’s take a few examples of invariants and see how we can implement them.